ttoygar/geocalc/README.md

 # geocalc

-*geocalc* is a program based on Flask framework designed to calculate the closest distance to "MKAD" of any address given as http query.
+*geocalc* is an app based on Flask framework designed to calculate the closest haversine distance to "MKAD" from any address given as http query.

 ## Installation